finos/rune-dsl/documentation/documentation.rst

 Syntax
 """"""

-Annotation are defined in the same way as other model components.
+Annotations are defined in the same way as other model components.
 The definition of an annotation starts with the ``annotation`` keyword, followed by the annotation name.
 A colon ``:`` punctuation introduces the rest of the definition, starting with a plain-text description of the annotation.

 Annotation names must be unique across a model.
 The Rosetta DSL naming convention is to use a (lower) camelCase.

-It is posible to associate attributes to an annotation, even though some annotations may not require any further attribute.
+It is possible to associate attributes to an annotation (see ``metadata`` example), even though some annotations may not require any further attribute.
 For instance:

 .. code-block:: Haskell